kristinemlarson/gnssrefl/docs/pages/signal_issues.md

 with the needed figures and a description of what you are comparing.
 I imagine this would require making two snr files - one with L1C and one with L1 C/A.
 And using only the small subset of satellites that transmit L1C.
+From what I have seen, it is not much better than L1 C/A - which surprisees me.
+But I have to imagine it is receiver dependent (some receivers have terrible C/A SNR).

 <HR>